Chinese Mystery Snail

 - These snails are filter feeders, consuming detritus, diatoms and several algae species.

-- Adult snails will move to deeper water to withstand the cold winters.
+- Adult snails will move to the deeper waters to withstand the cold winters.

 - They can out-compete native snails for food and shelter.